-These Velocity promotions are a great deal if you have stash of credit card program points you know you want to transfer over to Velocity.
+These Velocity promotions are a usually great deal if you have stash of credit card program points you know you want to transfer over to Velocity.

-The 15% bonus is becoming common now, running at the same time each year – it makes a great benefit for those who can plan ahead and hold cards from one of the included credit card rewards program partners that usually benefit.
+The 15% bonus is becoming common now, running at the same times each year – it makes a great benefit for those who can plan ahead and hold cards from one of the included credit card rewards program partners that usually benefit.

 If you have no short term plans to redeem points with Velocity, then it’s probably not worth making the transfer though – the loss in flexibility of your points (because they then can’t be transferred to be used anywhere else) is not usually going to be worth picking up the bonus.

-What about Velocity -> KrisFlyer Miles transfers?
+What about Velocity to KrisFlyer transfers?

-The second exception is if you have plans to redeem KrisFlyer Miles.
 If you have a card which has a lower transfer rate to KrisFlyer than to Velocity, then the 15% bonus may be enough to take the maths over the edge where transferring to KrisFlyer via Velocity during a bonus period gives you more KrisFlyer miles than if you transferred direct to KrisFlyer.